 The village is more than 300 years old and shares the same ancestors as the Tai Wan Tsuen village on the other side of the island.

 And for those curious, the shortcut from the Kamikaze Cave joins the Lamma Island Family Trail at the end of Lo So Shing Village.
-And the shortcut path is the Lo So Store, a quaint souvenir shop.
+Where the two paths meet, is Lo So Store, a quaint souvenir shop.

 To the Sok Kwu Wan Lookout Pavilion